 These glittery bird’s nests made out of dried baby’s breath “Gypsophila’ embody the optimism and enchantment of the Spring.
 They can be used as a stand-alone decoration, a lovely place card holder or as a gift to that special friend.

 After years of experimentation, I have developed an easy way for you to make these.
 The hardest part of this project is getting your hands on the dried baby’s breath.
-Currently I have two sources; Hobby Lobby & Amazon.com.
-When I see it at the craft store I’ll buy the entire selection!
+Currently I have two sources; Michael’s & Amazon.com.
+When I see it at the craft store I’ll buy everything they have!

 Let’s Get Started!

 You can probably find these somewhere in your home, no need to go out and buy one!
 Some ideas; votive candle holders, glass spice bottles, and small flower vases.

 Forming Your Baby’s Breath Nest

 Heat Up That Glue Gun!!